 That's Dr. Corey's group.

-Um it's the Math Plus protocol for ivermectin.
+It's the Math Plus protocol for ivermectin.

-We're not and we're not so sure he didn't have it uh last year in February, very end of February, beginning of March.
+And we're not so sure he didn't have it last year in February, very end of February, beginning of March, he ended up in the hospital.

 He's had aspiration pneumonia several times.

-It's called T Detect.com.
+It's called t detectect.com.

-You order that test, uh-huh, T Detect T dash Detect.com.
+You order that test, uh-huh, tdetect, t-detect.com.

-That's your long term immunity.
+That's your long-term immunity.

-It's not like the antibody test that goes away in you know two to three months after exposure.
+It's not like the antibody test that goes away in, you know, two to three months after exposure.

 I hope that helps, Barb.

-Um all right, so we're gonna continue.
+All right, so we're going to continue.

-Uh specifically with now, everyone's heard everything they want to hear, probably about the vaccines over and over again now with breakthrough cases and and those that decided for whatever reason in consultation with the doctors to go unvaccinated.
+Now with breakthrough cases and those that decided for whatever reason in consultation with their doctors to go unvaccinated, what if you get COVID now?

-What if you get the delta variant?
+What if you get the Delta variant?

 What are the therapeutics?

-Uh, we'll do it for the full hour.
+We'll do it for the full hour.

-I'm shocked or haven't heard of ivermectin.
+I'm shocked or haven't heard of vibrometin.

 That shocks me.